 For the purpose of this video, we are going to use our own internal application called the cruncher which breaks the projects numbers into five main categories.

 Purchase, planning, build, holding (bank interest) and sales.

 As I just mentioned above, it’s less about the software and more about the numbers that you need to consider and what you input.

 The cruncher is what we use internally to run our preliminary feasibilities.
 This is how we determine if a site is worth investigating further.

-It is important to note that if a site stacks up in the cruncher, we’ll then undertake another level of due diligence before making a final decision.
+It is important to note that if a site stacks up in the cruncher, we’ll then undertake another level of what we call real estate developer due diligence before making a final decision.